zazikant/Photoshop-uxp-plugin-/GIMP script/readme.md

 1. Outpainting: select Q mask and invert it to select outside of image. give prompt: "outpaint this image" it will outpaint it or else *upscale to canvas width*..

-for perfect out painting results: Create a canvas of let's say 1280 * 720 and in middle upload a photo. export to png with white background. go to nano banana and type: fill this image.
+for perfect out painting results: Create a canvas of let's say 1280 * 720 and in middle upload a photo (with bit blur optional). export to png with white background. go to nano banana and type: fill this image.

 in GIMP, just send entire image to nano banana with same prompt: fill this image/out paint this image